Health Benefits of Intermittent Fasting & 5 Surprising Ways to Boost Immunity

 - Help in preventing metabolic and neurological diseases

-- Improved effectiveness of cancer treatments
+- Improved effectiveness of cancer treatment, especially chemotherapy

 Although research is yet to clearly define the most effective time frame to practice short-term fasting, an eating window of around 8−10 hours (which means fasting 14 to 16 hours, often including your overnight sleeping hours) seems to offer the best balance between practicality and health benefit.
 Less than six hours of eating (and 18 of fasting) appear to produce mixed results, while a bigger window than 10 hours of eating (such as 12 on and 12 off) produces a significant drop in benefits.